zhengshuai1001/JiKouCompany/README.md

 What would life be if we had no courage to attempt anything.

 Use only that which works, and take it from any place you can find it.

+Try and fail, but don't fail to try.